maxxiimo/the-front-end-manifesto/information-architecting.md

 - [Functional Placeholder Images][Cambelt]
 - [Holder.js][]

-#### Code Path

 ### Design

-Back in 2008 Jason Santa Maria emphasized in his presentation that design must communicate your story, and that just by looking at your site your users should be able to understand what they're looking at.
-I mean you don't need a user manual to use Amazon.com do you?
-(Not including Kindle!)
-For your application to communicate your story, on top of the content and layout we have begun wireframing, we're going to have to use a combination of fonts, color, images, and anything else we can think of to tell your sites story in such a way that the user just gets it.
+So we basically have a pretty blank wireframe.
+We need to add some spice to it through our design.
+Just by looking at your site your users should be able to understand what they're looking at, your design must help communicate your story.
 To illustrate how simple this can be take a look at this 2007 website concept:

 - http://noonebelongsheremorethanyou.com/00025

 It illustrates to me the simplicity of storytelling and engaging the user, and ultimately delivering a message to entice an action.

+In the case of "View Thought" part of the story is: "We are a great website design, development and user experience shop...we pay special attention to what your users will see," so we better deliver some great design that will help tell the story!
+To communicate this story, on top of the content and layout we have just finished wireframing, we're going to have to use a combination of fonts, color, images, and anything else I can think of to help View Thought tell it's story in such a way that users just get it.

 #### Look and Feel

-So up until now regarding design I'm writing more conceptually, but as front-end developers we tend to want to just start coding.
-So let's look at the quickest way to accomplish this and at the same time create a sites look and feel:
+The combination of fonts, color, images is a sites look and feel.
+What follows are some ideas and resources to help you create your site's look and feel:

 - Use a framework.
 We listed several frameworks you can use in [Chapter 2][styles].